Investment management for independent minds.

 Q: So you’re an active manager?

 A: Guilty.
-While index funds work great for most people, they can’t sidestep bubbles, go to cash when nothing is cheap, or overweight a wonderful business trading at a discount.
-I can.
+Index funds work well for many people, much of the time.
+But they can’t step aside when nothing is cheap, reduce exposure when risk becomes asymmetric, or concentrate in a great business trading at a genuine discount.

 Q: Who are your clients?

-A: The money I look after belongs to a group of families who take wealth seriously enough to want someone to help them build and preserve it.
-Oh, and some of that money is my own family’s.
+A: The money I look after belongs to a group of families who take wealth seriously enough to want someone thinking about it full-time.

 Q: Do you beat the S&P 500 every year?

-A: No. Anyone who promises that is selling something (usually fear or greed).
+A: No. Anyone who promises that is selling something (usually fear, greed, or a very selective time period).

 Q: Then how do I know you’re any good?

-A: Read a sampling (or all) of my essays and whitepapers.
-If you enjoy them and you like how I think about risk, money, and human nature, we’ll probably be a good fit.
+A: Read my essays and whitepapers.
+If you like how I think about risk, uncertainty, money, and human nature, we’ll probably be a good fit.

 Q: You're a writer?